-What Happens If You Fail Your UK Driving Test?
-Step-by-Step Guide
+What Happens If You Fail Your UK Driving Test in 2026

-Failing the practical test is more common than passing.
-More than half of UK candidates fail their first attempt, and the route from fail back to pass is well-mapped.
-Here is what happens, in order, from the moment the examiner says you have not passed.
+Most UK candidates fail their first practical, and the path from fail to pass is well-mapped.
+Here is what happens, in order, from the moment the examiner says no.

 When the test ends, the examiner asks you to park back at the test centre, then turns to face you with the marking sheet.
 Pass or fail, the format is similar: a clear yes or no, then a brief explanation of any serious or dangerous faults.
 If you have failed, the examiner will tell you which fault category caused it.
 They are not allowed to give a long lecture, but they will identify the specific moment.